jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 On top of offering you an `{% include %}` tag, Nunjucks uses template inheritance as its layout model with `{% extends %}`.
 This allows you to define blocks with `{% block blockname %}` in a template and then to override the content of those blocks with child templates that extends the parent one.
 These chains of templates can be as long as you wish.

-Includes as well as template inhéritance can be used with Eleventy.
+Includes as well as template inheritance can be used with Eleventy.
 The only quirk is that templates to extend as well as template to include must all be located in the includes directory specified in your `.eleventy.js` configuration file.
 By default, this directory is `_includes` and the path you specify in your config file is relative to your source directory.

 **.eleventy.js**
 ```js